Ford Transit: E-Transit

-In November 2020, Ford announced the 2022 E-Transit battery electric cargo van; key specifications include a 3880 lb / 487.3 ft3 maximum cargo capacity, 68 kWh (usable capacity) battery and up to 126 mi range, based on the US EPA Multi-Cycle Test (MCT) procedure.
+In November 2020, Ford announced the 2022 E-Transit battery electric cargo van; key specifications include a 3880 lb / 487.3 ft3 maximum cargo capacity, 68 kWh (usable capacity) battery and up to 126 mi range, based on the U.S. EPA Multi-Cycle Test (MCT) procedure.
 The E-Transit began production at Ford's Kansas City Assembly Plant in November 2021.
 The first E-Transits were delivered to American customers in February 2022; according to Ford, they had received more than 10,000 orders for the E-Transit from 300 commercial fleets.
 E-Transit production for the European market began at Otosan in April 2022 to fill orders totaling more than 5,000 vehicles.

 The E-Transit has a unique chassis to accommodate the traction battery between the frame rails, but is fitted with the same bodies as the conventional Transit.
 Under the bonnet, Ford have fitted cooling pumps for the high-voltage traction battery and motor, along with cabin climate control equipment and other electrical gear, including the DC-DC converter.
 Externally, the E-Transit can be distinguished by its rear axle, which carries the traction motor and has an independent suspension using semi-trailing arms and coil springs, rather than the live axle and leaf springs of the conventional Transit.

-The liquid-cooled traction battery is sourced from the Mustang Mach-E; usable capacity is 68 kW-hr with a gross capacity of 77 kW-hr.
+The liquid-cooled traction battery is sourced from the Mustang Mach-E; usable capacity is 68 kWh with a gross capacity of 77 kWh.
 Maximum charging speeds are 11.3 kW (AC) or 115 kW (DC).
 The Combined Charging System vehicle inlet is on the front of the car, below the manufacturer's emblem.
 The traction motor of the E-Transit is shared with the Ford F-150 Lightning, with a nominal output of 266 hp and 317 lbft; in the UK, it is offered with a choice of two traction motor outputs, 181 or 265 hp; both produce the same torque as the US model.
 Operating in Eco mode, power is limited to 133 hp.
 The advertised maximum range of 126 mi (EPA) is accomplished with the low-roof model.
 Under the WLTP cycle, maximum range is 317 km.
 When equipped with the Pro Power Onboard option, the E-Transit can supply up to 2.4 kW of electrical power for tools and accessories through conventional AC outlets.

+In 2024, Ford introduced a larger battery, increasing the usable capacity from 68 kWh to 89 kWh.

 There are 25 combinations of height (2 choices), wheelbase (3), and gross vehicle weight rating (3) in the UK.
 In the United States, purchasers are given a choice of three body lengths (Regular, Long, or Extended), two wheelbases (130.0 or 148.0 in), three roof heights (Low, Medium, or High), and three chassis preparations (cargo van, cutaway, or chassis cab; the latter two are offered with a 178.0 in wheelbase only); all US versions are sold as a single T-350 model with a GVWR of 9500 lb.